WEBOTEE · DATA METHODOLOGY

 ON REQUEST · ENTERPRISE

-For Enterprise customers who enrol their own Amazon Brand Registry credentials with Webotee, we can layer Amazon's Selling Partner API feed on top of the continuous scraper.
+For Enterprise customers who enrol their own Amazon Brand Registry credentials with Webotee, we can layer Amazon's Selling Partner API feed on top of the continuous collector.
 SP-API data narrows the window between offer-listing changes and when those changes surface in your alert stream — useful when enforcement SLAs are measured in hours rather than days.

 Status: available on request, not enabled by default.
 Implementation is scoped per engagement — we build only the signal types your team will actually action.
 Enrolment requires your authorised Brand Registry admin to grant Webotee developer-app access; Webotee never receives credentials for accounts we haven't been explicitly invited into.